KSP-KOS/KOS/doc/source/structures/misc/string.rst

     :parameter string: :struct:`String` to look for
     :type: boolean

-    True if this string starts with the given string (case sensitive).
+    True if this string starts with the given string .

 .. method:: String:SUBSTRING(start,count)